KhaledAlqrainy/reading-notes/README.md

 # About Me
-> My name is Khaled ALqrainy 26 years old, I studied civil engineerg from Yarmouk University, big fan of football and have a passion in programming.
+> My name is Khaled ALqrainy, I studied civil engineerg from Yarmouk University, big fan of football and have a passion in programming.

 > Contact me @KhaledAlqrainy on [facebook](/Facebook.com), [twitter](/twitter.com), [GitHub](github.com)